Skip to main content

 • Can create and manage applications.

-• Can configure organization settings.
+• Can configure organisation settings.

 Cannot:

-• Transfer organization ownership.
+• Transfer organisation ownership.

-• Delete the organization.
+• Delete the organisation.

 In practice, this security group is ideal for people who should administrate day-to-day operations but should not be able to perform irreversible, high-impact actions.